 Read on for Empire Builder travel tips, FAQs, and important things to know.

-This site is reader-supported and not affiliated with Amtrak.
-We may earn a small commission via links on this page, at no additional cost to you.
-Your support helps us create more guides!
+This website is reader supported and not affiliated with Amtrak.
+We may earn a small commission from links on this page.

 Empire Builder Highlights